aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 - `MustBeString<string | number>` is evaluated as `MustBeString<string>` | `MustBeString<number>`

-### Conditional and `infer`
+###  `infer`

-The `infer` keyword is used in conditional types to dynamically get the type of something as set it as a generic.
+The `infer` keyword is used and can ONLY BE USED in conditional types to dynamically get the type of something as set it as a generic.

 ```typescript
 // if generic type passed in is a function, infer the return type as Return generic and return it